bay-qa/android-testing/README.md

 * @After (tear down) method in EspressoSignUpTest unregisters the idling resource once test case finished running (see also warning above)

+## 3. Custom IdlingResource
+Implement custom IdlingResource that is similar to CountingIdlingResource, but allows calling onFinishWork multiple times by utilizing unique work tags.
+The idea is to add unique tag for a work into a set.
+So the resource is idle when the set is empty.
+Custom IdlingResource implementation should be thread-safe because its methods will be called from different threads sooner or later.
+Also it is recommended to implement isIdleNow as close as possible to one simple boolean check.

 # Android Testing

 This project is a fake Android app that is intended to be used in workshop training to learn Android testing practices.